Dragonroar: Description

 Dragonroar is an introductory level miniatures-oriented fantasy system, emphasizing combat between heroes and monsters.
 The game includes a rulebook, an introductory adventure, 25mm-scale floor plans, and a cassette tape introducing the game (side one) and the scenario (side two).

 The centre of the rulebook contains a map of "Home" (the Dragonroar campaign world).
 Each character in Dragonroar can either be a Warrior or Wizard, and has statistics measured as five characteristics: Strength, Speed, Willpower, Knowledge and Endurance.
 Characters can gain honour points, which players can use to improve the characters and advance their Life Level.
 The skills system is organized into a series of hierarchies which become increasingly specialized as the player character progresses on a hierarchy.

 Publication history

-Standard Games was best known for the board wargame game Cry Havoc (1981), but like many game publishers, decided to enter the lucrative role-playing game market in the mid-1980s.
+Standard Games was best known for the board wargame Cry Havoc (1981), but like many game publishers, decided to enter the lucrative role-playing game market in the mid-1980s.
 Dragonroar was designed by Peter O'Toole and was published by Standard in 1985 as a boxed set with cover art by Peter Dennis.
 It contained a rulebook, a cassette tape, 24 character/monster sheets, four cardstock sheets, cardstock miniatures, a scenario map, and dice.
 Dragonroar was the first significant original fantasy role-playing game from the UK.